FerretDB/FerretDB/website/blog/2023-06-16-ferretdb-demo-launch-test-database-minutes.md

 ```

 You can try several combinations of commands; here is a list of the currently [supported commands on FerretDB](https://docs.ferretdb.io/reference/supported-commands/).
+You can also check out this blog post on some of the [basic CRUD commands you can run on FerretDB](https://blog.ferretdb.io/mongodb-crud-operations-with-ferretdb/).

 Feel free to experiment and explore all the capabilities of FerretDB.